Finger search: Treaps

 A treap is a randomized binary search tree (BST).
 Searching in a treap is the same as searching for an element in any other BST.
 Treaps however have the property that the expected path length between two elements of distance d is O(log d).
 Thus, to finger search from the node containing y for x, one can climb the tree from y until an ancestor of x is found, at which point normal BST search proceeds as usual.
 While determining if a node is the ancestor of another is non-trivial, one may augment the tree to support queries of this form to give expected O(log d) finger search time.

 Ropes and trees

 Implementations of the rope (data structure) typically implement a cord position iterator to traverse the string.

 The iterator can be seen as a finger that points at some specific character of the string.

 Like most balanced trees, ropes require O(log(n)) time to retrieve data in one leaf of the tree when given only the root of the tree.

-Reading every leaf of the tree would seem to require O(n*log(n)) time.
+Reading every leaf of the tree would seem to require O(n·log(n)) time.

 However, by storing a little extra information, the iterator can be used to read "the next" leaf in only O(1) time, and every leaf of a tree in only O(n) time.

-Implementions of ropes typically cache "extra information" about the entire the path from the root to the current node position in the iterator.
+Implementations of ropes typically cache "extra information" about the entire the path from the root to the current node position in the iterator.